Chapter 1: Exposition and Bouquet #1

 (See the end of the chapter for more notes.)

-Eddie opened the shop and tried not to keep an eye out for Waylon, friending to be disappointed when no one stopped in.
+Eddie opened the shop and tried not to keep an eye out for Waylon, pretending not to be disappointed when no one stopped in.
 When the bell dinged just after opening, he forced himself to stay behind the counter.
 Good thing too.

 "Business going well?"
 A voice with the charm of half rotten leaves muddied into sludge pushing into the gutter outside a dive bar rolled into his store.